Prabhjot-coder237/INDUCTION-PROGRAMME2025/README.md

   *Also,we have an interactive session with our seniors reflecting our English and Maths Profeciency test results.*

    *Who inspires us to work hard and live a happy life.*

+  **At end,GitHub Introduction by seniors**
+*Our day ended in the auditorium with a session led by seniors.
+He introduced us to GitHub, a vital tool for version control and collaboration.
+With his guidance, we set up our first repository, marking an important step in our journey as budding developers.
+This hands-on introduction was both practical and exciting, providing us with a foundational skill that will be crucial throughout our academic and professional careers.*

   ### THANK YOU!!